XRAG: eXamining the Core -- Benchmarking Foundational Components in Advanced Retrieval-Augmented Generation: Experimental Setup

-\subsection{Experimental Setup}
+\section{Experimental Setup}

-For document preprocessing, we used SentenceSplitter to segment documents into chunks and build a vector index.
-It was set to a chunk size of 128 tokens and a chunk overlap of 20 tokens.
+For document preprocessing, we used SentenceSplitter(chunk size: 128 tokens, overlap: 20 tokens) to segment documents into chunks and build a vector index.
 We adhered to LlamaIndex configurations for other RAG components, including the refine module for response synthesis.
 To ensure compatibility and efficiency, XRAG integrates Huggingface Transformers.
-All Q\&A LLMs were set with Temperature\(=0\) to ensure experimental consistency~\footnote{Nonetheless, using large models for generation or evaluation always results in minor variations, possibly due to randomness in MoE training or prompt interpretation biases~\cite{kaddour2023}.}.
-For each query, five chunks were retrieved as contextual data.
+All Q\&A LLMs were set with Temperature \(=0\) to ensure experimental consistency~\footnote{Nonetheless, using large models for generation or evaluation always results in minor variations, possibly due to randomness in MoE training or prompt interpretation biases~\cite{kaddour2023}.}.
 Consequently, the evaluation metrics measure retrieval accuracy based on 3 retrieval nodes, fully encompassing the assumptions of most datasets that typically consider only one or two golden contextual nodes.
 The generator model's context window—encompassing the query, prompt, retrieved context, and response content—is configured to 4096 tokens.
-This study conducts RAG testing across the entire test set using two rule-based evaluations: Conventional Retrieval Evaluation (ConR) and Conventional Generation Evaluation (ConG).
-Notably, Cognitive LLM Evaluation (CogL) metrics are omitted from the main experimental framework, appearing only in pilot studies due to budget constraints from high computational costs of token processing during LLM reasoning and testing.
-Analyses of RAG pilot studies using CogL are in Appendix~\ref{analysis_conl}.
-Computational resources are detailed in Appendix~\ref{computation_resource}.
+To ensure a fair comparison when testing the orchestrators, we used identical modules where feasible, as detailed in Table~\ref{orchestrator_hyperparams}. \changemark[CogL_costs]{ Due to the high cost associated with token processing during LLM (OpenAI) reasoning and evaluation, Cognitive LLM Evaluation (CogL) metrics were included as a pilot study to demonstrate the XRAG framework's capability in semantic assessment. } \changemark[standard deviations]{ Experiments involving LLM generation were repeated three times, and standard deviations are reported in the tables of generation results. } \textbf{Computational Resource} Due to inherent design and size constraints, the deployment environments for each model are distinct.
+For the DQA dataset, testing was conducted on a single NVIDIA V100 GPU (32GB); the indexing phase (single-threaded) and the search-and-generation phase (four-threaded) required approximately one and two hours, respectively, with the BGE-Large index occupying 496 MB and the JINA-Large index occupying 391 MB of disk space.
+Similarly, on the NQA dataset using the same V100 hardware, the indexing and search phases took three and four hours, with index sizes of 5.4 GB for BGE-Large and 4.2 GB for JINA-Large.
+For the HQA dataset, an NVIDIA L20 GPU (48GB) was employed; both indexing and search processes were executed in a single-threaded manner, lasting four and eight hours, while the BGE-Large and JINA-Large indices utilized 18 GB and 14 GB of storage, respectively.
+Finally, the FQA dataset was evaluated on an NVIDIA RTX 4090 GPU (24GB), both single-threaded indexing and search/generation were completed in one hour each, with the BGE-Large and JINA-Large indices requiring 8.8 GB and 6.9 GB of disk space.